Frequently Asked Questions

 Who can participate?

-Youth may participate as part of Chambersburg Project if they have completed the seventh grade or are at least 12 years of age.
+Youth may participate as part of Chambersburg Project if they have completed the sixth grade or are at least 12 years of age.

 Adults age 18 to 21 may serve as chaperones, assist in the kitchen, or serve on a crew alongside other adults.
 They may not serve as crew leaders or transport youth.